 3. More accurate tax returns

+Combining your business accounts leads to a messy reconciliation process that can increase the chances of making mistakes and filing inaccurate tax reports.
 Having separate business bank accounts doesn’t just save time and help prevent errors during tax season, however.
 It also streamlines your record-keeping by making identifying taxable benefits and deductions easier.

 4. Audit-ready transactions

-Using distinct bank accounts won’t guarantee fewer audits—but separating out your transactions will help keep your business finances audit-ready.
+Using distinct bank accounts won’t guarantee fewer audits—but separating your transactions will help keep your business finances audit-ready.

-Equipping each legal entity with its own bank account makes it easier to organize your income and expenses and demonstrates a clear audit trail that will make any review process less painful.
+Equipping each legal entity with its bank account makes it easier to organize your income and expenses and demonstrates a clear audit trail that will make any review process less painful.

-5. Funding-ready financials
+6. Funding-ready financials

 Should the time come when you need to apply for a bank loan or raise external funding to help finance your business, demonstrating clear and accurate financials will both streamline the process and set you up for greater success.